 There are many “certification marks” in the European market that have no such accreditation.
-There is nothing wrong with a manufacturer or an individual creating a certification mark or grade and using it on their products, but as a non accredited certification, it has no legal basis under CEN European Standards.
-The purpose of such a “certification” mark is open to question and can often mislead.
+There is nothing legally preventing a manufacturer or an individual creating a certification mark or grade and using it on their products, but as a non-accredited certification, it has no legal basis or credibility under CEN European Standards.

 All certified safes tested to the EN1143-1 (non deposit) or EN1143-2 (deposit) standard are tested as they were manufactured and are certified once the test is complete to their proven level of resistance.